 As actual Place Card Holders!

 Who would have thought?
 Using the mini nutcrackers for their actual purpose.
 For shame.

 And for the 3rd and final epically awesome way to use mini nutcrackers:

 This is my favorite way.
 The wire loop on top hooks onto the tree branch perfectly.
 It’s like it was meant to be.
 I love having my little army of marching band nutcrackers just hanging there.

 So there you have it.
 3 ways to take an outdated pack of nutcracker name card holders and turn them into something current and cool.
 And for all you painted nutcracker haters, I promise today is my last painted nutcracker post.
 I won’t defile one more nutcracker.
 Promise.

 For all you pinnin’ fools out there, here ya go.
-An awesome perfect-for-pinning image.
+Two awesome perfect-for-pinning images.
 You are welcome.
-(Just click on the “pin it” button below the image.)